irving11119/CG2111A-Project/README.md

 To set up TLS Client, open a terminal on the remote workstation and navigate over to the folder containing 'tls-alex-client.cpp'.

-First we need to install standard TLS Programming Libraries.
+First we need to install standard TLS Programming Libraries using the following commands:

 ```bash
 sudo apt-get install libssl-dev